Manche: Geography

 The department includes the Cotentin Peninsula down to the famous Mont St Michel.
 Of the Channel Islands, only the island of Chausey forms part of the territory of the department.

 Manche borders the Normandy departments of Calvados to the east and Orne to the southeast.
 Mayenne, a department of the Pays de la Loire, is to the south-east, and Ille-et-Vilaine in Brittany is to the south-west and it shares maritime borders with Bailiwick of Jersey and Bailiwick of Guernsey of the United Kingdom to the west.
 The salient of this department is the longest in France.
 It is also the second longest in Europe, after Odesa Oblast in Ukraine.

 The region is lush and green with sandy beaches and remains oriented towards farming.
 The peninsula was originally joined as a single land mass to Cornwall and Dorset in England, meaning that the underlying geological strata of both regions are very similar.
 However, there are substantial regional differences today in terms of flora and fauna, and farming practices have varied considerably between the United Kingdom and France.
 Flat marsh areas in the department attract many bird-watchers.
-The region in and around St Lô is also the equestrian capital of France, where the cooler climate compared to the south is ideal for breeding and training.
+The region in and around Saint-Lô is also the equestrian capital of France, where the cooler climate compared to the south is ideal for breeding and training.

 France's first EPR nuclear reactor is under construction at Flamanville near Cherbourg and is planned to start operations in late 2023.

 Principal towns

 The most populous commune is Cherbourg-en-Cotentin; and the prefecture Saint-Lô is the second-most populous.
-As of 2019, there are six communes with more than 10,000 inhabitants:
+As of 2023, there are six communes with more than 10,000 inhabitants: